Artanidos/DevAndroidPythonBook/parts/partii.md

 ###Create the build.py script

-The build.py I have got from here: <a href="https://pypi.org/project/pyqtdeploy/#files">https://pypi.org/project/pyqtdeploy/#files</a> from the Demo project.
+The build.py I have got from here: [https://pypi.org/project/pyqtdeploy/#files](https://pypi.org/project/pyqtdeploy/#files) from the Demo project.
 I have just added these lines of code:

 *Deploy/build.py*